git-c-0der/Neural-Style-Transfer/README.md

 Please go through the notebook attached with this repo go get a better understanding of the technical details of the same.
 Also refer to the <a href='https://arxiv.org/abs/1508.06576'>research paper</a> of authors who developed this technique of Artistic Neural Style Transfer.

+Read the notebook on kaggle: <a href='https://www.kaggle.com/code/abhishek123maurya/neural-style-transfer'>NST Notebook</a>